open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 that happened as the result of an event.
 One can, for example, answer the following questions:

-- Which components in a system reacted to an event
+- What components in a system reacted to an event
 - What further events were sent due to an incoming event
-- Which event caused an exception in the chain
+- Which event caused the exception

 ## Overview